 "Cousins," one of them said.

 "And how long had you both known Miss…" Her voice trailed off as she turned to look at the girl.

 "Violet Quest," the girl supplied.

-The cousins hesitated for a moment, and Stephanie said, “For all your appearance of… being old friends, I know that you two met Miss Quest on the bus.
-I saw you notice her, discuss her (in low tones, of course), and then move to seats next to and across from her, engaging her in conversation.”
+The cousins hesitated for a moment, and Stephanie said, "For all your appearance of… being old friends, I know that you two met Miss Quest on the bus.
+I saw you notice her, discuss her (in low tones, of course), and then move to seats next to and in front of her, engaging her in conversation."

 Miss Quest didn’t betray her feelings, if any, about this description.
 She handed over her wallet and Stephanie examined the contents.